btenc/assembly-visualizer/src/modules/README.md

 # What is `asmInterpreterService.js`, how do I use it, and how does it work?

+## todo: add more instructions, add small readmes for each instruction

 # CURRENTLY IMPLEMENTED INSTRUCTIONS

 - MOV